Kellinton/cube-three.js/README.md

 # cube-three.js
-Getting Started with the Three.js Library for Web Page Animation: First Impressions
+Getting Started with the Three.js Library for Web Page Animation: First Impressions.